 - The log file name of the failed job.
-When the log file is specified, brrestore - The keyword last.
+When the log file is specified, brrestore checks it for the files that were not restored successfully. - The keyword last.
 When this keyword is specified, brbackup checks the status of the last restore job for the files that were not restored successfully.